GenericMappingTools/gmt/doc/rst/source/triangulate.rst

 surface defined by the planar triangles.
 The actual algorithm used in the triangulations is either that of Watson [1982] [Default] or Shewchuk [1996] (if installed; type **triangulate -** to see which method is selected).
 This choice is made during the GMT installation.
+Furthermore, if the Shewchuk algorithm is installed then you can also perform the calculation of Voronoi polygons and optionally grid your data via the natural nearest neighbor algorithm.

 Required Arguments
 ------------------